Wireless for Machine Learning: Review of radio resource management for federated learning

-The final paper we survey on orthogonal communication ties together \ac{RRM} and data importance.
-The proposal in~\cite{ren2020scheduling} is a user selection and power allocation scheme taking both channel fading and data importance into account.
-Similar to how~\cite{nishio2019client} used the number of scheduled users as a proxy for convergence rate,~\cite{ren2020scheduling} uses data importance.
-The scheme is found by the following optimization problem:
+The proposal in~\cite{ren2020scheduling} is a user selection scheme taking both channel fading and data importance into account.
+Similar to how~\cite{nishio2019client} uses the number of scheduled users as a proxy for convergence rate,~\cite{ren2020scheduling} uses data importance.
+The optimal user selection is found by the following optimization problem:

-where $p_k$ is the power allocated to device $k$, $v_k$ is the importance of the gradient at device $k$, $T_k$ is the time for device $k$ to upload its gradient, and $P$ is the total power budget.
+where $p_k$ is the probability that $k$ is scheduled, $I_k$ is the importance of the gradient at device $k$, and $T_k$ is the time for device $k$ to upload its gradient.
+In this case, they use the gradient divergence as the importance measurement, i.e., $I_k = ||\nabla F_k(\vtW^t)-\nabla f(\vtW^t)||^2$.
 Note that the importance is negative since we want to maximize importance but minimize latency.
-This scheme strikes a balance between data importance and channel quality, where the weight between the two is controlled by $\rho\in[0,1]$.
+The solution to this problem strikes a balance between data importance and channel quality, where the weight between the two is controlled by $\rho\in[0,1]$.
 When training an MNIST classifier, the channel and importance aware user scheduler outperformed a channel-based scheduler both in convergence rate and final classification accuracy.
-The simulation suggests less than half the convergence time and up to 2\% higher final accuracy.
+The simulation results suggest a decrease of less than half the convergence time and an improvement of up to 2\% higher in the final accuracy.